SynergySequence/Sy-Equation/README.md

-# Sy-Equation
+# Synergy Standard Model
-This is the completed function for the SyπEquation.
+This is the completed framework for the SSM